a-trost/atrostdotcom/src/notes/Blender/index.md

 Select a face and hit `control - Right Click` and it'll extrude a new face to the position of your mouse.

+### Deselect Vertices/Edges/Faces

+`C + Middle Mouse Button`

+### Making New Pieces from Existing Objects

+If you're breaking geometry off of an existing object to create a new one, select the parts, hit `Shift-D` then `P` and Separate it by `Selection`.

+### Moving Points Along A Face

+Click the magnet icon at the top of the window, then click the arrow next to it, choosing "Snap To" -> "Face".

+### Mirroring Objects

+If you're mirroring one object you can hit `Ctrl + M`, or use the Mirror Modifier.

+If you're mirroring a collection of objects it's better to select all and scale by `-1` on all axis.

 ## Texturing